 After a full 6 years and millions spent each year on the state education, programs and departments created, it difficult to accept any excuses given as to why New Mexico has not been improving when it comes to child wellbeing.
 If anything, the ratings are getting worse.
 The sad reality is that New Mexico poverty levels will always have the most serious and direct impact on child wellbeing.
 No matter the millions spent on programs and state agencies for child wellbeing, not much progress will be made until New Mexico deals with its chronic poverty.

 One thing is for certain, the Governor and the legislature, need to recognize once and for all that despite all the increases in funding over the last 6 years, the performance of the Children Youth and Families Department is simply just not cutting it and there is a need for drastic changes.
 When the governor herself last year described the CYFD department as “dysfunctional”, she was foolish then not to taken any responsibility and foolish not to agree to a complete overhaul of the department, including changes at the very top.
 Instead, the Governor ordered the creation of a new advisory council and office of innovation within CYFD.
-During the 2025 legislative session, the legislature needs to take control and call for an outright reorganization of the department and demand more oversight.
+During the 2025 legislative session, the legislature needs to take control and call for an outright reorganization of the department and demand more oversight and make sweeping changes to insure accountability and performance.

 This entry was posted in Opinions by .
 Bookmark the permalink.